Business Tangible Taxes

 Vehicle Registration Renewal Blocks with RIDMV

-DMV no longer mails renewal paperwork to the owners of registered vehicles.
+DMV no longer mails renewal paperwork to the owners of registered vehicles if there is a registration block.
 Notification letters are sent by DMV in Nov-Dec timeframe and in April.
-The City mails delinquency letters in January.
-Also, the June bill will indicate if you have an unpaid tax.
-You will also receive notifications from MCA, the City’s contracted collection agency.

 City Policy: Once a registration block is imposed, payment IN FULL is required for clearance.
-If you have more than one vehicle registered in your name, all vehicles must be current in their taxes for clearance.
-Personal checks are not accepted for a clearance unless you wait until the personal check clears.
+If you have more than one vehicle registered in your name, all vehicles must be paid for clearance.

 To Clear a Registration Block: